sonic-net/SONiC/doc/y_cable/design_doc.md

 #### Background

   - Basically, the key idea is once we have a port identified as being of a certain vendor and it has been identified to load a certain module which we can gather from the mapping described above we still need to call the correct module on each port each time we call the API on the port
-  - want to maintain this mapping in memory since xcvrd does not want to read/parse this y_cable_vendor_mapping.csv file again and again each time we call the y cable API
+  - want to maintain this mapping in memory since xcvrd does not want to read/parse this y_cable_vendor_mapping.csv file again and again each time we call the Y-cable API
   - Also note that the module loaded might change during xcvrd running lifetime since cable can be changed from one vendor to another.
 So we need to take this into consideration as well

 #### Proposed Solution